MAliffadlan/Tizen-QR/README.md

-# 📺 Samsung Smart TV Web Remote
+# 📺 Smart TV Web Remote

 A sleek, web-based remote control for Samsung Smart TVs.
 Control your TV directly from your phone or any browser on your local network — no app install needed.
 Just scan the QR code and you're in!